 Design plans revealed for the ‘Mirror Line’ a 105-mile-long building within Neom City

 Design plans have been revealed for the proper “Mirror Line” or simply “The Line” which is a 105-mile-long building within the desert city dubbed Neom in Saudi Arabia.
-According to the designs, the development will consist of two 1,600 feet tall buildings.
+According to the designs, the development will consist of two 1,600-foot tall buildings.
 The buildings will extend horizontally, in parallel, for 75 miles from the Gulf of Aqaba in the country’s west, through a mountain range, into the desert “aerotropolis”.

 Moreover, the buildings will be coated in a silver shine and powered by renewable energy.
 They will also feature miles of greenery, homes, and farms to feed the more than five million residents expected to fill it out.
 Reportedly, people living here will have to subscribe to the building for three meals a day.